-The Final Compliance Review is requested by an agency when documentation for all standards has been completed and when the Initial Compliance Review (if required) has been conducted.
-Any modifications recommended by the local Assessor in the Initial Compliance Review (or Mock Assessment) should be completed prior to requesting the Final Review.
-The Final Review is requested through the ALEAP Program Director.
+The On-site review is requested by an agency when documentation for all standards has been completed and when the Initial Compliance Review (if required) has been conducted.
+Any modifications recommended by the Assessor in the initial compliance review (or mock assessment) should be completed prior to requesting the on-site review.
+The on-site review is requested through the ALEAP Program Director.

 The ALEAP Program Director will select a Team Leader (TL) Assessor and other Assessor's from another area in Arkansas that has no personal connection with the Candidate Agency.
-The Final Review Team will travel to the agency and conduct the Final Review by visually confirming the compliance with the remaining Standards where documentation has not been previously submitted.
+The on-site review Team will travel to the agency and conduct the on-site review by visually confirming the compliance with the remaining Standards where documentation has not been previously submitted.
 The Team may be required to reconfirm compliance with standards where documentation has previously been submitted.